mandrej/andsnews/README.md

 ### What is this repository for? ###

-* This is personal site for pictures and blog built using Google App Engine
+* This is personal site for photos and blog
-* Version 1502
+* Built using Google App Engine and python 2.7
+* Current version 1511

 ### How do I get set up? ###